missatrox44/03-js-password-generator/README.md

 ## Bugs

 * Need to ensure that at least one character type should be selected from each character array user includes
-* Final password is an extra character length than user requested

 ## Second Set of Eyes
 [Jeffrey Littleton](https://github.com/littletonjeffrey)<br>